ngrok/ngrok-docs/docs/guides/using-tls-mutual-authentication.md

 1. CA certificate to be used by ngrok to verify the clients
 2. Client certificates signed by the CA used to access the endpoints

+Users are responsible for providing the CA and client certificates, ngrok will not generate them.
+The CA certificate will be uploaded and hosted on the ngrok SaaS platform.
+The client certificates will need to be distributed to any client/device that will need to access the endpoint.

 Most organizations will have their own certificate mangement infrastructure, examples are provided below for creating the CA and client certificates.
 These examples of certificate creation are optional, and provided for reference/demo purposes.

 ### Example - Create the CA

-Generate the CA private key, providing a strong passphrase is desirable<br></br>
+Generate the CA private key, providing a strong passphrase is desirable.<br></br>
 ```bash
 openssl genrsa -aes256 -out ca.key 4096
 ```

 Now we'll generate the CA certificate.
 Feel free to leave attribute fields blank by entering a period `.`.
-It's recommended to specify the CommonName this will be used to identify the certificate authority.<br></br>
+It's recommended to specify the CommonName, this will be used to identify the certificate authority.<br></br>
 ```bash
 openssl req -new -x509 -sha256 -days 365 -key ca.key -out ca.crt
 ```